LivHed/mgt-map/README.md

 #### The responsive parts of the website
 * The webpage is responsive since I´m using Bootstrap 4 and it works good on smaller devices too.
 The dropdown menu, the radiobuttons, the map and resultlist is placed inside of responsive columns.
 * The title of the page is inside of a navbar, which is responsive by default.
-* The Clear button responds when it´s clicked and clear the results.
+* The More results button responds when it´s clicked and clear the results.
+* The Google maps Javascript API and Places library is responsive in itself and is set to respond to the interactions of the user.

 #### Testing process scenarios
 1. **Zoom in on cities wheen choosing a city in the dropdown menu**